-The Future of School with Online Education
+The Future of School with Online Education in India

 Conventional classrooms, blackboard teaching, taking down hurried notes, studying from books prescribed in the school curriculum…the standard norms of education in India are undergoing a paradigm shift.
 As India is embracing an unprecedented technology boom, the dynamics of education are rapidly taking on a digital dimension too.
 The traditional education system that is routinely under the scanner for its poor quality and lack of touch with reality now stands at a threshold of either being phased out or fused with online education in India, where students have a better scope of widening their horizons of learning and understanding.